A six-figure freelancer talks about the sort of things you can expect to write as a content marketing writer (one may surprise you!)

 4. Blog posts

 And yes, blog posts.
 Certainly not only blog posts, but that will be a part of the mix.
-Typically, I’ve found that the larger the clients, the less chances there are that you’ll be asked to write blog posts.
+Typically, I’ve found that the larger the clients, the fewer chances there are that you’ll be asked to write blog posts.
 For smaller businesses, there’s a more personal and one-to-one connection with readers/customers.
 Blog posts are wonderful for that.
 And if you’re interested, there are a lot of them waiting to be written.

 5. Newsletters